“My life was really tough until I got help and added value in people’s lives”. Johnathan Kemp

 He helped me create my first script and I was off.
 Within a year I was disappointed if I was not getting a meeting for every three calls I made, and if it was two then I was on form!!

 Can you tell us how SmartWisdom improves a person’s cognitive skills and why does give you a competitive edge?

 SmartWisdom is a scientifically proven next-generation note-taking technique, proven (those tested were all experienced professionals, average age 38) to increase your real-time understanding in demanding meetings, and presentations… by:

 (If you are dyslexic and this is 23% above what non-dyslexics can achieve, it is a game-changer).

 As a result, experienced professionals who are SmartWisdom users, feel more confident in their abilities to manage new/complex information and have a higher level of self-esteem.

-SmartWisdom has been developed over twenty years, the first client in 1999 was a large investment bank.
-The primary purpose of SmartWisdom is the moment you start to use SmartWisdom listening and then to use SmartWisdom writing is to convert information you hear into knowledge (which is the understanding of information).
+SmartWisdom has been developed for over twenty years, the first client in 1999 was a large investment bank.
+The primary purpose of SmartWisdom is the moment you start to use SmartWisdom listening and then to use SmartWisdom writing is to convert the information you hear into knowledge (which is the understanding of information).
 This is very unlike traditional note-taking where the primary purpose is to passively record information.

-The cognitive skills improved are for the entirety of a 1hour meeting, presentation, you can maintain a much higher level of:
+The cognitive skills improved are for the entirety of a 1hour meeting, or presentation, you can maintain a much higher level of: